Building code: United States

+More recently, the 2015 Berkeley balcony collapse has prompted updates to California's balcony building codes, set for 2025, which include stricter material requirements, enhanced load-bearing standards, and mandatory inspections which known as SB326 and SB721.
+These laws mandate regular inspections every six years for multifamily buildings.
+Property owners and HOAs are required to address any structural or waterproofing issues identified during inspections to ensure compliance and safety.
+Failure to comply can result in fines, increased liability, and legal consequences.

 Energy codes

-Current energy codes in the United States

-The energy codes of the United States are adopted at the state and municipal levels and are based on the International Energy Conservation Code (IECC).
+The current energy codes of the United States are adopted at the state and municipal levels and are based on the International Energy Conservation Code (IECC).
 Previously, they were based on the Model Energy Code (MEC).
 As of March 2017, the following residential codes have been partially or fully adopted by states: